Tylemaker/2019-NHL-Draft-Simulation/README.md

 		a.
 The actual simulation
 		b.
 Has been modified to only intake 15 rankings as 2 paywalled rankings were removed
 		c.
 Ensure the rankings are in the same directory (rnk1.txt, rnk2.txt etc) as the script reads these in
 		d.
 There are some comments in this code but it is not overly user-friendly
+		e.
+Admittedly, hard-coding the dictionary of players is stupid
 	5. Rankings.zip
 		a.
 A zip of the txt versions of the rankings
 		b.
 Needs to be exported into the same directory as the sim in order for that to run